Croatian Orthodox Church: Failed Attempts to Restore

-This association was registered in 2017, and Aleksandar Radoev Ivanov was elected as the president of the association and at the same time the archbishop of the officially unrecognized Croatian Orthodox Church.
-Although this church has never been officially registered in Croatia and is not entered in the register of religious communities, it still regularly holds worship service in its space in Domjanićeva street in Zagreb.
-Andrija Škulić also presents himself as the archbishop of the Croatian Orthodox Church in Croatia.
+Although the organization has never been officially registered in Croatia and is not entered in the register of religious communities, it still holds worship service in its space in Domjanićeva street in Zagreb.
+Andrija Škulić also claims himself as the archbishop of the Croatian Orthodox Church in Croatia.
+They do not have their own parishes, and have left certain rented buildings due to the high cost of rent.
+They serve Christmas liturgy in the Mormon church in Zagreb.